A Comparison of Galacticus and COZMIC WDM Subhalo Populations: Introduction

 \section{Introduction}

 Understanding the nature of dark matter remains one of the most profound unsolved problems in modern physics.
 The current fiducial model of the universe is the Lambda Cold Dark Matter ($ \Lambda $CDM), which accurately predicts the observed large-scale structure of the universe, for wavenumbers $ k \lesssim 10 \text{ h}/\text{Mpc} $ \citep{frenk1985cold, aghanim2020planck, peebles2020principles}, where $ (h = H_0/100 \hbox{km/s/Mpc} )$ denotes the dimensionless Hubble parameter.
 At smaller, non-linear scales $ (k \gtrsim 10 \text{ h}/\text{Mpc}) $, however, tensions begin to emerge between $ \Lambda $CDM predictions for the distribution of matter and observational data.
-A comprehensive overview of small-scale CDM challenges and their proposed solutions can be found in \cite{bullock2017small}.
+A comprehensive overview of small-scale CDM challenges and their proposed solutions can be found in \cite{bullock2017small} and \cite{del2017small}.
 The abundance of challenges with CDM on small scales has motivated the development of alternative dark matter models \citep{spergel2000observational, tulin2018dark, dodelson1994sterile, hu2000fuzzy, hui2017ultralight, berezhiani2016dark, bhattacharya2013two, foot2015dissipative}.

 One proposed alternative model to CDM is Warm Dark Matter (WDM).
 Warm dark matter assumes that dark matter is a particle with relativistic thermal velocities in the early universe.
 These high thermal velocities allow WDM particles to free-stream out of overdense regions in the early universe, suppressing the formation of WDM halos below their free-streaming scale \citep{bode2001halo}.
 Warm dark matter’s ability to suppress small-scale structure and produce halo profiles with lower concentrations has motivated it as a potential solution to specific, small-scale issues with CDM, such as the too-big-to-fail (TBTF) problem and the missing satellites problem (MSP; \citealt{viel2013warm}).
-Several studies, however, have shown that the missing satellites problem can be alleviated with baryonic processes \citep{2002MNRAS.333..177B,brooks2013baryonic, jeon2025born}, and recent discoveries of Milky Way satellites \citep{kim2018missing} as well as satellite counts in other galaxies \citep{nierenberg2016missing} suggest that the number of satellites is actually consistent with predictions from $\Lambda$CDM.
+Several studies have shown that the missing satellites problem can be alleviated with baryonic processes \citep{2002MNRAS.333..177B,brooks2013baryonic, jeon2025born}, and recent discoveries of Milky Way satellites \citep{kim2018missing}—though their predictions extend to satellites below $ 10^8 M_\odot $, below the resolution limit of this work—as well as satellite counts in other galaxies \citep{nierenberg2016missing} suggest that the number of satellites is actually consistent with predictions from $\Lambda$CDM.